 We check services are meeting the principles of Getting it Right for Every Child (also known as GIRFEC).
 This is Scotland's national approach to improving outcomes and wellbeing for children by offering the right help at the right time from the right people.
 It supports them and their parent(s) to work with the services that can help them.
 There are eight wellbeing indicators at the heart of GIRFEC.
 They are: safe, healthy, achieving, nurtured, active, respected, responsible and included.
 They are often referred to as the SHANARRI wellbeing indicators.

-The service operates from Bonnybridge Community Centre where they have sole use of the main hall, toilet, use of the kitchen and direct access to the an enclosed outdoor area.
+The service operates from Carron Primary School Centre where they have sole use of a room, corridor area access to the playground for outdoor play.